DocuSign: Not The Best Deal In Town

 With DocuSign still generating sizable GAAP net losses, and with the stock holding up relatively well since the coronavirus bear market, its current ~9x forward revenue multiple appears rich.

-Many analysts have said that as the market is coming down, it has become a stock pickers' market, and investors should be careful to selectively buy names that have room on the upside to bounce back.
+Many analysts have said that as the market is coming down, it has become a stock picker's market, and investors should be careful to selectively buy names that have room on the upside to bounce back.
 For other stocks, however, the coronavirus meltdown merely represents a long-needed valuation correction, and until investors' risk appetite improves, these stocks are unlikely to rise alongside the broader market.

 Sitting firmly in this category is DocuSign (DOCU), the well-known provider of e-sign software.
 A perennial investor favorite since its IPO, DocuSign managed to quickly brush off a brief bout of sales execution issues in 2019 and push its stock to surge briefly above $90.
-Even with the onset of the bear market, DocuSign's ~18% declines from peak has outperformed the broader S&P 500 and vastly outperformed other high-growth SaaS stocks (many of which are down 30-40% from highs), suggesting that investors think DocuSign is relatively insulated from the coronavirus fallout.
+Even with the onset of the bear market, DocuSign's ~18% decline from peak has outperformed the broader S&P 500 and vastly outperformed other high-growth SaaS stocks (many of which are down 30-40% from highs), suggesting that investors think DocuSign is relatively insulated from the coronavirus fallout.

 Be that as it may, we have to look at DocuSign with fresh eyes and ask: is the company's valuation attractive enough to jump in now, when there are so many other bargains on the market?
 In my view, the answer is no. Let's put this into perspective another way: since the start of 2019, the S&P 500 has now shed all of its gains, making the ~32% gains of 2019 a distant memory.
 DocuSign, on the other hand, is still up 80%.
 Is the stock special enough to warrant such a vast outperformance versus the broader market?